appleadele/Roof-Structure-Extraction-from-Remote-Sensing-Images/README.md

 ##  Data Preprocessing

-The original annotations (e.g., point-edge graphs) cannot be directly used for training instance segmentation models like Mask R-CNN.
-We first converted them into closed polygons and rasterized binary masks for training.
+The original annotations (e.g., point-edge graphs) cannot be directly used for training instance segmentation models like Mask R-CNN, which require closed polygon annotations.
+We converted the raw data into JSON-formatted closed polygons.

 ##  Mask R-CNN Training